mousepawmedia/devdocs/network/source/network/nextcloud.rst

   control the zoom on the document.
 You can also use the zoom controls on the lower-right corner of the interface.

-..
-NOTE:: Your web browser's default zoom controls will only scale the
+..  note:: Your web browser's default zoom controls will only scale the
     interface, not the document.

 * :guilabel:`Formatting Marks` toggles the visibility of various otherwise